Frequently Asked Questions (FAQ's)

 Where will the substation be located?

 Right now, we don’t know.
-If a substation were to locate in the Town of Warrenton, it would be required to get separate SUP approval.
+If a substation were to be located in the Town of Warrenton, it would be required to get separate SUP approval.
 Currently, there is no application for a SUP for a substation in the Town of Warrenton.

 What’s next for the data center?

 A site development plan, building permit, and land disturbing permit approval are required in order to begin construction of the improvements.
 The site development plan is currently under review by the Town.

 What is a site development plan?